California Divorce Forms

 - Proof of Service of Summons (Family Law – Uniform Parentage – Custody and Support) (FL-115): This form is proof you've served your partner with papers.
 The person who serves your partner with papers will fill this out.

 If you share children, you also need these forms:

 - Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) (FL-105): Identify the children you share and will discuss during your divorce.

 - Optional, Child Custody and Visitation (Parenting Time) Application Attachment.
 (FL-311): If you already have an understanding with your partner about child custody, use this form.

-Couples that disagree need the court's help.
-Notify the court with the form Request for Order (FL-300).
-Notify the judge that some divorce details are too sensitive to wait and that you'd like the court's help in making interim arrangements.
+Notify the court with the form Request for Order (FL-300) if some divorce details are too sensitive to wait.
 You'll need to attach more forms to this one to specify just what you want to happen next.

 Additional forms include the following: